The two levels of reality

 The reality of subjective experiences

-There is also a group of subjective experiences that are not considered real, even if the experimenting subject is convinced of their reality, because his/her corresponding psychic tuning records them as real.
-This group includes those hallucinations that are experienced by the perceiving subject not only as real, but also as objective: in fact, the experimenter not only has no doubt that what he/she sees is real, but it is also convinced that anyone else could see what he/she is seeing, and is surprised and suspicious when his/her real perception of the event is not confirmed by other observers.
-Even in this case, however, the fact that the perception is hallucinatory, that is, not corresponding to any real stimulus, requires that other people be able to confirm the existence of a reality different from that perceived by the hallucinated person.
-In other cases, as in lucid dreams, NDEs, or experiences induced by psychoactive substances, it is the experimenter himself who, with the passing of time, realizes the difference between the objective reality experienced in his/her ordinary state of consciousness, and a subjective (but no less real) reality experienced in a non-ordinary state of consciousness.
+There is also a group of subjective experiences that are not considered real, even if the experimenting subject is convinced of their reality, because the corresponding tunings of the psyche record them as real.
+This group includes those hallucinations that are experienced by the perceiving subject not only as real, but also as objective: in fact, the experimenters not only have no doubt that what they see is real, but are also convinced that anyone else could see what they are seeing, and are surprised and suspicious when their real perception of the event is not confirmed by other observers.
+Even in this case, however, the fact that the perception is hallucinatory, that is, not corresponding to any real stimulus, requires that other people are able to confirm the existence of a reality different from that perceived by the hallucinated person.
+In other cases, as in lucid dreams, NDEs, or experiences induced by psychedelic substances, it is the experimenter himself who, with the passing of time, realizes the difference between the objective reality experienced in his ordinary state of consciousness, and a subjective (but no less real) reality experienced in a non-ordinary state of consciousness.

-Normal dream experiences are perceived as unreal by the consciousness of the dreamer in the ordinary waking state, while the dream state of consciousness is not even able to question the reality of what happens in the dream.
-In conscious dreams, instead, the impression of reality associated with what is happening is very strong, and only in some cases, thanks to a certain effort of memory and a comparative analysis of the elements present in the dream, the conscious Ego can reach the recognition that the reality of what he/she is experiencing cannot be objective.
-Not infrequently, in fact, the experiences attained by the Ego during a conscious dream convince him that he is awake in an objectively real world.
-Therefore the subjective conviction regarding the reality of what the conscious Ego is experiencing depends on a mental tuning that confirms and assures us that what we are experiencing is real, and it is only when this spell is broken, sometimes by someone else, that we can notice the deception (perhaps with regret).
+Normal dream experiences are perceived as unreal by the consciousness of the dreamer in the ordinary waking state, while the dream state of consciousness is usually not even able to question the reality of what happens in the dream.
+In conscious dreams, instead, the impression of reality associated with what is happening is very strong, and only in some cases, thanks to a certain effort of memory and a comparative analysis of the elements present in the dream, the conscious Ego can reach the recognition that the reality of what it is experiencing cannot be objective.
+Not infrequently, in fact, the experiences attained by the Ego during a conscious dream convince it that it is awake in an objectively real world.
+Therefore the subjective conviction regarding the reality of what the conscious Ego is experiencing depends on a mental tuning that confirms and assures us that what we are experiencing is real, and it is only when this spell is broken, sometimes by someone else, that we can become aware of the deception (perhaps with regret).

 The strong objective reality